jekyll/jekyll-admin/docs/api.md

 #### `GET /collections/:collection_name`

-Returns information about the requested collection.

-#### `GET /collections/:collection_name/documents`

-Return an array of document objects corresponding to the requested collection.
-The response does not include the document body.
+Returns information about the requested collection along with an array of corresponding document objects.
+Documents are sorted by date reverse chronologically and the response does not include the document body.

 #### `GET /collections/:collection_name/:path`